 6. Where can I get the vaccine?
 How much money does it cost?

 Most local pharmacies are offering the COVID vaccine for free.
 You can use the Washington Vaccine Locator website to find a location near you.
 This applies to booster shots as well!

 7. Do I need to submit proof of my vaccination to the College?

-9. Can I take all online classes for Summer Quarter 2022?
+8. Can I take all online classes for Winter Quarter 2023?

 Inside the United States: New students who travel to the U.S. must register for at least one hybrid/in-person class for Winter Quarter 2023.
 Students taking ESL courses must take all ESL courses in-person.

 Outside the United States: New students can begin taking online courses from their home country.
 This option does not require a valid F-1 visa or I-20.
-New students who are taking only online classes during Summer Quarter 2022 and are not already in the U.S. will not be allowed to travel to the U.S. You will have to wait until Fall Quarter 2022 to be able to come to the U.S. for in-person studies.
+New students who are taking only online classes during Winter Quarter 2023 and are not already in the U.S. will not be allowed to travel to the U.S. You will have to wait until Spring Quarter 2023 to be able to come to the U.S. for in-person studies.

 Masks are voluntary (optional) on campus in most places.
 They are still required in healthcare settings, including the Counseling Center and clinical sites.
 Currently, most businesses in the King County area (where Shoreline and Seattle are located) are also mask-optional, but some businesses may choose to require them.

-You do not need to show anyone your proof of vaccination to attend classes or come to campus (you only need to complete the attestation form).
 Most businesses in King County (where Shoreline and Seattle are located), including restaurants, are not currently requiring guests to show proof of vaccination in order to enter.
-However, some businesses may choose to require proof of vaccination.
+However, some businesses may choose to require proof of vaccination or masks.
 Please refer to the King County Health website for a list of acceptable forms of vaccination and additional information.

 Here are some resources!